-(3 credits) This course is the fifth in a series of five, providing structured, sequential and competency-based assignments in a clinical setting.
+This course is the fifth in a series of five, providing structured, sequential and competency-based assignments in a clinical setting.
 This course provides students with an opportunity to interact with patients and health care team members in a radiology department.
 Students continue to develop their radiographic positioning and equipment manipulation skills to master the knowledge and skills necessary to produce a diagnostic radiograph and practice radiation protection.
-Twen-ty-four clinical hours per week.
-Prerequisites: RDT 205 and RDT 253 with grades of "C" or better or permission of the department head.
-Corequisites: RDT 201, RDT 262 and RDT 275 or permission of the department head.
+Twenty-four clinical hours per week.
+Prerequisite: RDT 253 with a grade of "C" or better or permission of the department head.
+Corequisites: RDT 257, RDT 270 and RDT 275 or permission of the department head.
 Course fee: \$60.
-Insurance: \$12.
+Insurance: \$18.
 Usually offered in the spring.